clearpathrobotics/kikusui_electronic_load/README.md

 ## TODO

-1. Add a launch file
+1. Add udev rules details for the Kikusui FTDI.
+    These are currently set as " _todo_ " in the file `./debian/udev`.